Luwylbab/Logo-Maker/README.md

 Stack overflow for help on writing and editing SVG: https://stackoverflow.com/

-Tutoring assistance with JQuery from Andrew Hardemon
+Tutoring assistance from Andrew Hardemon